Robotics Certification MOOC Training Course Guide.

 - Robots are required to follow instructions from humans without violating rule 1.

 - Robots must safeguard themselves without violating another rules.

 One of the most innovative robotic companies are KUKA and ABB Robotics.
 Following you can learn about their robotics technology:

-The demand of the Robotics career is very high, with exponential increase (according to IT Jobs Watch):
+The Robotics certification & career demand is very high, with exponential increase (according to IT Jobs Watch):

-The salary of Robotics is high because there lack of professionals in this field:
+The salary of certified Robotics professionals is high because there lack of professionals who own a robotics certification in this field:

-The following Robotics Project Manager job description for an employment opportunity was published at ABB:
+The following Certified Robotics Professional and Robotics Project Manager job description for an employment opportunity was published at ABB: